luciewparis/streamlit_spotify_project_ghl/README.md

 ### Context
 ### Objectives

-Produce a data-driven analysis that will help actors in the music market by answering two problematics :
+Conduct a data-driven analysis to assist actors in the music industry by addressing two key questions:
-How to create a successful hit?
+- How to create a successful hit?
-How to design a successful festival lineup?"
+- How to curate a successful festival lineup?

 ### Contributors
+👨‍💻 @ Graziella EHOUNGBAN
+👨‍💻 @ Hind LAASSOULI
+👨‍💻 @ Lucie WU

 # Project structure
 - Folder INPUTS: contains the original data collected, that we need to explore and clean
   - The large .csv are ignored when pushing our code to github.
 They can be found on BigQuery (link to provide)